-After a few sessions, your mind can slow everything down and you feel a pure sense of calm.
-You will start to see shapes, colour, shadows and then clear images.
+After a few sessions, your mind can slow everything down, and you feel a pure sense of calm.
+You will start to see shapes, colours, shadows and then clear images.
 You can feel your energy field flowing through your state of meditation.
 This is all constructed in the front of your mind.
 It is a beautiful sensation and feeling.

-The images and energy that will flow through you, arrives in the form of waves.
+The images and energy that will flow through you arrive in the form of waves.
 Imagine a wave rolling onto a beachfront, watching a heart rate machine pulsing or maybe, just sitting outside on a hot summer’s day and feeling the heat from the sun pulsating through your body.
 These waves of energy give you a heightened sensation.
 It’s like you are dipping into the singularity of what the mind is really capable of.

 You can meditate for as long as you need.
 Sometimes only after about 10minutes, you know you are done.
 You will feel a sense of balance with yourself.
 You might also experience a sense of clarity and start to feel different about yourself.

 So, what can you expect from meditating?
 It depends on how relaxed and comfortable you are at any particular time.
-You can actually go anywhere your mind wants to go.
+You can go anywhere your mind wants to go.
 I have gone back in time, across the globe to other countries, walked across desserts with hundreds of other people, dipped into other worlds, saw close friends and family in the future.
 Every moment of meditation will bring with it something different.
-Sometimes I can only see the pulsating energy fields around me, this is a tired state and you will normally fall into a deep sleep and wake up feeling fully recovered and charged.
+Sometimes I can only see the pulsating energy fields around me, this is a tired state, and you will typically fall into a deep sleep and wake up feeling recovered and charged.